Model Comparison

 o3's architecture generates internal reasoning tokens — intermediate chain-of-thought steps that the model uses to work through problems before producing a final answer.
 This is why o3 excels on benchmarks like AIME and GPQA that test multi-step reasoning and complex problem solving.
 The reasoning depth comes at a cost (both in tokens and latency), but for tasks where getting the logic right matters more than getting a fast response, the trade-off is worthwhile.

-Gemini 2.5 Pro takes a different approach.
-Instead of adding reasoning depth through internal tokens, it maximizes the amount of information the model can consider at once.
+Gemini 2.5 Pro is also a thinking model with its own reasoning capabilities — it generates thinking tokens billed as output, similar to o3.
+Where it differentiates is context capacity.
 The context window is large enough to hold entire codebases, multiple documents, or hours of conversation history in a single request.
-This architectural advantage means Gemini 2.5 Pro does not need retrieval-augmented generation (RAG) pipelines for many use cases where other models would — reducing engineering complexity and eliminating the information loss that comes with chunking strategies.
+This means Gemini 2.5 Pro does not need retrieval-augmented generation (RAG) pipelines for many use cases where other models would — reducing engineering complexity and eliminating the information loss that comes with chunking strategies.

 The practical implication is that these models are complementary rather than competing for many teams.
 Use o3 for tasks where reasoning depth drives quality — complex debugging, mathematical analysis, multi-step planning.
 Use Gemini 2.5 Pro for tasks where context breadth drives quality — codebase-wide refactoring, long-document summarization, multi-document synthesis.
 The benchmark data on this page shows where each model's strength is most pronounced, helping you build a routing strategy that leverages both.